qiray/vk_public_analyzer/README.md

 ## What we can

-- Show common data
+- Show common and average data;
+- Find top words and hashtags;
-- Build word cloud
+- Build word cloud;
+- Make output images and csv-files.

+## How you can help

+- Contribute;
+- Star and repost at github.com;
+- Tell your friends;
+- Write an article;
+- Use in your project;
+- Donate.